lubux/ecelgamal/Readme.md

 ```

 ## Performance
-On a 256-bit curve and with an EC2 micro instance in ms.
+On a 256-bit curve and with an AWS EC2 micro instance in ms. (OpenSSL 1.0.2g)
  ```
 Plain EC-ElGamal 32-bit integers
 Avg ENC Time 0.238853ms Avg DEC Time 275.811 ms